WKDB

-WKDB (95.3 FM) is a radio station broadcasting a Spanish hits music format.
+WKDB (95.3 FM) is a commercial radio station broadcasting a Spanish contemporary hit radio format.
 Licensed to Laurel, Delaware, United States, the station serves the Salisbury-Ocean City area.
 The station is currently owned by The Voice Radio Network.

 On August 24, 2009, Great Scott Broadcasting broke apart.
 The B 101.7/95.3, and began simulcasting Studio 106.1 on 95.3 FM with an old school R&B format.
 The format was dropped in late 2011, as the station reverted to a simulcast of WZEB.

-On November 3, 2014, WKDB changed their format to Spanish hits, graded as "Maxima 95.3".
+On November 3, 2014, WKDB changed their format to Spanish hits, branded as "Maxima 95.3".